LBruyne/Spartan-zkinterface-importer/README.md

-zkinterface-Spartan
+Spartan-zkinterface-importer
 ---------------------

-This repository implements a Spartan ZKP backend for uniform zkinterface file.
+This repository implements an importer for uniform zkinterface file under a Spartan SNARK backend.

 You can export R1CS file into .zkif format from any R1CS based ZKP system, and import these .zkif interfaces into this Spartan backend, for better prover efficiency.